American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 - No contract / vague terms

-- No health testing proof
+- No proof of health priorities

-- Constant litters (volume breeding)
+- Always litters available (volume breeding patterns)

 - Refusal to show parents moving and breathing on video